SimonOrK/py_innodb_page_info_GUI/README.md

 <br>This project is adapted from the cmd line tool py_innodb_page_info.py
 <br>This project is only in the use of academic communication
 <br>Please do not place it in commercial use
+<br>If you want to use it in executable binary file, please download the HelpOfIBD.exe above
 <br>New features:
 <br>1.CN/EN lang supported
 <br>2.GUI added,we can chose the ibd file with the WIN GUI